Should a supervisor prepare employees for the arrival of a new employee with a disability?

 The employer is responsible for maintaining a workplace free from discrimination.
 Managers should set the tone for how a new employee with a disability is to be treated, assuring that the employee is treated fairly and equally.
 Upper management should be explicit and public about their commitment to diversity and to hiring people with disabilities.
 Coworkers should treat the person who has a disability with courtesy.

-Employers may obtain tips on disability etiquette, including guide dog etiquette, from local disability-related agencies, at Disability Awareness at Disability Resouces, and at Communicating With and About People with Disabilities.
+Employers may obtain tips on disability etiquette, including guide dog etiquette, from local disability-related agencies, at Disability Awareness at Disability Resouces, and at Effective Interaction: Communicating With and About People with Disabilities.